Andover, Missouri

 Andover is an unincorporated community in northeast Harrison County, in the U.S. state of Missouri.
 The community is Missouri Route T six miles north of Blythedale and three quarter mile south of the Missouri-Iowa border.
 Interstate 35 passes three miles to the west.

 History

-Andover had its start in 1873 when the railroad was extended to that point.
+Andover had its start in 1873 when the Burlington Railroad was extended to that point.
 A post office called Andover was established in 1872, and remained in operation until 1943.

 In 1925, Andover had 54 inhabitants.